Fix corrupted unwanted line breaks files

-In this standard example, we want to identify and fix lines that do not start with a double quote within a file where healthy lines start with a double quote.
+In this standard example, we want to identify and fix lines that do not start with a double quote (caused by line breaks) within a file where healthy lines start with a double quote.

 We will proceed in 4 steps thanks to regular expressions (in Find mode, Ctrl+f, Replace tab):

 1) Replacing all the correctly enclosed line breaks (

 ^["]) with a complex string, voluntarily chosen to be totally absent from the file (followed by a double quote):

 The number of lines in your file will decrease significantly, and you will easily see any errors.
 Do not touch them.

 2) Replacing the remaining line breaks (the corrupt ones) with a space:

 The space is necessary to not concatenate strings separated by line breaks.

 The number of lines keep to decrease visibly.
 If you look at the Notepad horizontal scrollbar, you will see that its length has also increased.

 3) Replacing of the last remaining line breaks by a space: